SzymonLeszkiewicz/APOW/README.md

-# Image and video analysis and processing
+# Image and video analysis and processing 📷

-This repository contains the code for the course Image and video analysis and processing (2023/24) of the Master in Artificial Intelligence at the Wrocław University of Science and Technology.
+This repository contains the code for the course Image and video analysis and processing (2023/24) of the Master in Artificial Intelligence at the Wrocław University of Science and Technology 🧑‍🎓.
 The course primarily focuses on classical computer vision techniques and image processing.
 The repository is organized into eight labs, each dedicated to a different topic.
 These labs leverage the [OpenCV](https://opencv.org/)